-- 1. Every root node defined via the Connections.root-equation is a definite root of one spanning tree. - 2.
+- 1. Root nodes are selected as follows: - 1.1.
+Every definite root node defined via the Connections.root-equation is a root of one spanning tree.
+It is an error if two (or more) definite root nodes are connected through required spanning tree edges. - 1.2.
 The virtual connection graph may consist of sets of subgraphs that are not connected together.
-Every subgraph in this set shall have at least one root node or one potential root node in a simulation model.
-If a graph of this set does not contain any root node, then one potential root node in this subgraph that has the lowest priority number is selected to be the root of that subgraph.
-The selection can be inquired in a class with function Connections.isRoot, see table above. - 3.
-If there are n selected roots in a subgraph, then optional spanning-tree edges have to be removed such that the result shall be a set of n spanning trees with the selected root nodes as roots.
+Every subgraph in this set shall have at least one definite root node or one potential root node in a simulation model.
+If a graph of this set does not contain any definite root node, then one potential root node in this subgraph that has the lowest priority number is selected to be the root of that subgraph.
+The selection can be inquired in a class with function Connections. isRoot, see table above. - 2.
+If there is a cycle among required spanning-tree-edges it is an error, as it is not possible to construct a spanning tree. - 3.
+For a subgraph with n selected roots, optional spanning-tree edges are removed such that the result is a set of n spanning trees with the selected root nodes as roots.